 Manufacturing and Industry

 Cyprus is focusing on advanced high-tech products for niche markets, with hope that these value-added activities could facilitate a resurgence of productivity and protect the island’s production heritage.

-Cyprus is the perfect base for the small-to-medium-sized manufacturer seeking access to both the European customer base and the burgeoning markets of the Middle East, North Africa and Asia.
+Cyprus is the perfect base for the small-to-medium- sized manufacturer seeking access to both the European Union market of 500 million and the burgeoning markets of the Middle East, North Africa and Asia.
 Its strategic location, coupled with its sophisticated transport and logistics infrastructure, offers considerable advantages to the producer hoping to expand into new markets.
-Companies forming links with Cyprus are able to benefit from the country’s EU and Eurozone membership and from numerous tax advantages.
-Businesses located in Cyprus are superbly placed to supply new and existing markets in the region while benefiting from the island’s well-developed infrastructure and highly skilled labour force.
+Companies forming links with Cyprus are able to benefit from the country’s EU and eurozone memberships and from numerous tax advantages.
+Businesses located in Cyprus are superbly placed to supply new and existing markets in the region, while benefiting from the island’s well-developed infrastructure and highly skilled labour force.

 Cyprus is radically restructuring its manufacturing base and actively seeking to attract new high-tech and knowledge-based industries.
 Regrettably, the sector has been hit hard by the economic recession of recent years.
 Prior to the 2013 bailout, Cypriot manufacturers were slowly emerging from a lean period when they were squeezed between high-wage producers in the west using cost-efficient modern production techniques, and low-wage mass producers in South-East Asia.
 They responded by repositioning themselves to focus on higher-value niche production, more appropriate to Cyprus’ modern-day economy and its highly educated workforce.

-Cyprus’ main industrial products are: pharmaceuticals, food, beverages, chemicals, mineral products, machinery and equipment.
+From being traditionally agricultural, Cyprus embraced industrial development in the 1960s and today specialises in the manufacture of mediumand high-technology products and semi-customised small-batch products.
+Main growth industries have been in ICT sector manufacturing parts, instruments and electronics, as well as consumer products such as food and cosmetics.
+Cyprus’ key industrial products are: pharmaceuticals, food, beverages, chemicals, mineral products, machinery and equipment.
 Of these, only pharmaceuticals and non-metallic minerals have experienced growth in recent years.
 Today, manufacturing contributes approximately 5% of GDP and accounts for 9% of people in employment.
 The main destination for Cypriot manufactured exports is the European Union, which constitutes over 50% of the market, while exports to the Middle East make up around 15%.